-As in Part 1, we will use the following criteria to evaluate the financial potential of networked enterprises:
+We will use the following criteria to evaluate the financial potential of networked enterprises:

 - Economization: Less money is spent in total (assuming that too much was being spent before). - Efficiency: The "per unit" cost of public services declines. - Value: The benefit created by each dollar of public money spent goes up.